Jesusprzr/Making-Of-A-Data-Scientist/Statistical Thinking.md

 Code available on [Git Hub](https://github.com/AllenDowney/ThinkStats2).

 2002FemPreg.dat.gz = Pregnancy data from cycle 6
 -   a gzip-compressed data file in plain text (ASCII)
 -    fixed width columns
 -   Each line in the file is a record that contains data about one pregnancy

 File format **documented** in -> 2002FemPreg.dct
 -   .dct = Stata dictionary file
     -   Stata = Statistical Software System
-        -   Dictionaty (in this context) =  list of variable names, types, and indices that identify where in each line to find each variable.
+    -   Dictionary (in this context) =  list of variable names, types, and indices that identify where in each line to find each variable.

 ##  Dataframes